dhlwing/bdSync/README.md

 bdSync
 ======

-eal-time backup based on baidu net disk and notify-tools
+a file synchronization program based on baidu netdisk and inotify-tools